LAAC-LSCP/laac-lscp.github.io/docs/getting-started.md

 - [ ] You will need a [GitHub](https://github.com) account to view the information that we keep private.
 Create an account if you don't have one and tell your handle to Loann.

+- [ ] Create an account in mattermost, the system we use for most communication.
+To do so click [here](https://mattermost.cognitive-ml.fr/signup_user_complete/?id=jmes7xi5obbmtnjw1bnn1o8tnh) and follow the instructions.
+When you're done creating the account, let Loann know and ask him to add you to the LAAC and LSCP teams.
+Depending on your topic, you may also want to ask to be added to the CoML team.

 - [ ] Get and sign the charte informatique from Michel Dutat.

 - [ ] Get ENS card if you don't have one.